No, the spiders are not in the cake…

 My variation on this recipe is the fresh roasted corn!
 It adds a nice dimension to the dish.
-Also, my mother’s recipe called for souring two cups of milk with a few tablespoons of white vinegar.
+Also, my mother’s recipe called for souring two cups of milk with a couple of teaspoons of white vinegar.
 I found myself with only cider or balsamic vinegar in the house one day, and so I acidified the milk with a half cup of sour cream instead.
 It was even more delicious, so that is the way I make it now (unless, of course, I want to make it and I have no sour cream but plenty of white vinegar on hand…).

 This is not a diet food, so don’t even think about skim milk in this one!
 My mother made this with whole milk poured on top rather than cream, but the cream is definitely better!
 She also used bacon fat rather than the butter, it adds another dimension of flavor, so if you happen to have a coffee can filled with this fat like she did, go ahead and use it.